Iceland 2025 - sculpture installation in Krossavik successfully completed

 - May 27

-- 2 min read
+- 3 min read

-The sculpture will be dedicated to the people of the municipality of Hellissandur and the legendary Snæfellsjökull volcano.
+The sculpture is dedicated to the people of the municipality of Hellissandur and the legendary Snæfellsjökull volcano.
 This volcano is not only geographically impressive, but also of literary significance - it is considered the "entrance to the center of the earth", as the famous writer Jules Verne described it in his classic "Journey to the Center of the Earth".
 My sculpture will therefore also be a tribute to Verne and his fascinating story.

-3D print model of the sculpture "Journey to the Center of the Earth".
-The sculpture will consist of four huge basalt stones into which a labyrinth will be carved.
+The sculpture consists of four huge basalt stones into which a 3D labyrinth is carved.

 A labyrinth has a deep symbolic meaning in various cultures and contexts.
 Unlike a maze, which contains many paths and dead ends, a classical labyrinth has only one path that leads to the centre and out again.
 Labyrinths appear in art, literature and architecture as symbols of secrets, trials, spiritual journeys or the complexity of life.